 3. Import CAB file into your new asset bundle

-- Open the asset bundle you created in Unity.
+- Use UABE to open the asset bundle you created in Unity.

 - Unpack when prompted & save with a new filename (e.g.: chrprfmech_fleabase-001unpacked).

 - Import the CAB file from the HBS bundle (the contents will not appear yet).

 - Save (see general notes above), close, and reopen.